AishwaryaN2203/Big-Data/Spark Streaming with Real Time Data and Kafka/Problem_Statement.md

-In this part, you will create a Spark Streaming application that will continuously read text data from a real time source, analyze the text for named entities, and send their counts to Apache Kafka.
-A pipeline using Elasticsearch and Kibana will read the data from Kafka and analyze it visually.
+This is a **Spark Streaming application** that will continuously read text data from a real time source, analyze the text for named entities, and send their counts to Apache Kafka.
+A pipeline using **Elasticsearch** and **Kibana** will read the data from Kafka and analyze it visually.

 # Initial Setup:
 ### NEWSAPI